tommakesmusic/Bethselamin/README.md

 It has since been modified to add very a simple 'To Do' functionality as a test for another project.

-All of the functionality comes from demos on MudBlazor's site, IamTimCorey on YouTube and sme of my own experimentation.
+All of the functionality comes from demos on MudBlazor's site, IamTimCorey on YouTube and some of my own experimentation.

 I am using this process to learn c#, Blazor and Git/Github.
 I have also used code analyzers to help finding errors/bad practice etc.